camelot-dev/excalibur/docs/user/concepts.rst

     :scale: 40%
     :align: center

 A workspace is the part of the web interface where you can create table extraction rules.
-Additionally, you can specify the PDF page numbers that you want Excalibur to process.
+Additionally, you can specify the PDF page numbers that you want Excalibur to extract tables from.

 Rule
 ----